awsdocs/aws-lambda-developer-guide/doc_source/runtimes-modify.md

 ### Example: Intercept Lambda invokes with `javaagent`<a name="runtimes-envvars-ex1"></a>

-The Java virtual machine \(JVM\) tries to locate the class that was specified with the `javaagent` parameter to the JVM, and execute its `premain` method before the application's entry point\.
+The Java virtual machine \(JVM\) tries to locate the class that was specified with the `javaagent` parameter to the JVM, and invoke its `premain` method before the application's entry point\.

 The following example uses [Byte Buddy](https://bytebuddy.net/), a library for creating and modifying Java classes during the runtime of a Java application without the help of a compiler\.
 Byte Buddy offers an additional API for generating Java agents\.
 In this example, the `Agent` class intercepts every call of the `handleRequest` method made to the [RequestStreamHandler](https://github.com/aws/aws-lambda-java-libs/blob/master/aws-lambda-java-core/src/main/java/com/amazonaws/services/lambda/runtime/RequestStreamHandler.java) class\.
 This class is used internally in the runtime to wrap the handler invocations\.